markoheijnen/types/readme.txt

 5. Bulk editing child content using Field Tables

 == Changelog ==

+= 1.2.1 =
+* Fixed compatibility with ACF, Events Calendar and a number of other plugins due to removed actions
+* Fixed a problem with WooCommerce Extensions, due to too late initialization
+* Fixed translations
+* Fixed a problem with stypes_child_posts function on updates
+* Fixed a problem with Types API for field render
+* Fixed a problem with conditional fields and wpv_condition
+* Fixed a bug with repeating fields in translated content
+* Fixed a problem with many-to-many relationship
+* Fixed a bug with fields inserted into the wrond WYSIWYG field

 = 1.2 =
 * Added allowing ordering of repeater fields